 What are the components of a SWOT analysis?

 An organization must have the ability to test and change based on internal strengths and weaknesses in the SWOT of the organization.
-A SWOT analysis focuses on power, vulnerabilities, opportunities, and threats, SWOT analysis of event management company, or others.
+A SWOT analysis focuses on the power, vulnerabilities, opportunities, and threats, SWOT analysis of an event management company, or others.

 We will discuss the process of making the analysis below, but here are some sample layouts for your SWOT analysis.

 Ask participants to answer these common questions: What are the strengths and weaknesses of your community, community, or efforts, and what are the opportunities and threats facing it?

 Your internal factor list: strength and weakness (S, W)

 What is the internal environment?

 If there is anything that is steady and irreversible, it changes itself.
 The changes are inevitable, and fail to fail the organizations that accept changes and do not compromise their business model.
 Events or situations affecting a business can have a positive or negative impact on business.
 This is called environmental reason.

 There are two types of environmental causes: internal environmental factors and external environmental factors.
 Internal environmental factors, which we are focusing on today, are an event that happens within an organization.